SaadKazmi/Parrallel-Computing-Case-Study/README.md

 # Text File requriements

-1 opcode
+1. 1 is opcode
-1 matrix A type
+2. 1 for matrix A type
-4096 4096 matrix A dimensions
+3. 4096 4096 matrix A dimensions
-1 matrix B type
+4. 1 for matrix B type
-4096 4096 matrix B dimensions
+5. 4096 4096 matrix B dimensions

 ## Objective